Melvynx/ReactTools/README.md

 > Random a List of sentence.

-It's a page, we can add how many **Sentence** we want.
-And click on *randomizz* for give a Random List of you're list.
+We can add how many **Sentence** we want.
+And click on *randomizz* for give a Random List of your list.

 We have 2 settings 🔧:
-1. For set a timer before see random List
+1. For set a timer before you can see the random list
-2. For set only one sentence after random
+2. For set only one sentence after clicking on *randomizz*

 ## 2. Base calculator